oht505/Data_Extraction_and_Defense_in_Large_Language_Models/README.md

 # Run Categorization

+### Categorize Extracted Samples

 Once you've generated the model outputs, this step helps **identify and count memorized content** by category (e.g., names, emails, URLs, etc.).
 Make sure you have a generated file from the previous extraction step like "results_gpt2_dp.txt".
 Place it in the root directory or specify its path when running the script.

 ```bash
 python categorization.py --sample-file results_nano.txt
 ```

 This scripts scans each sample and checks for matches against predefined categories using rule-based matchers and named entity recognition.
-The script generates a final summary CSV with matched counts and examples:
+It also generates a final summary CSV with matched counts and examples:
 ```
 final_summary_results_nano.csv
 ```